 - Get in the habit of shifting your weight from the front to back foot as you mount the gun.
 Holding high ensures you see the bird before it passes the barrels.
 In other words, you manage to create a measure of automatic forward allowance even before you start to mount the gun.
 Once this has been achieved, concentrate on the bird, keep the swing going and let the momentum of the gun do the rest.
 As long as you don’t let the bird pass the muzzles before you start to move the gun, you should kill it cleanly.

-Q: As we move towards the pheasant season can you recommend the best cartridge load for standard driven pheasants, and I don’t mean 60-yard…
+Q: As we move towards the pheasant season can you recommend the best cartridge load for driven pheasants.
+I don’t mean skyscraper high…

 The season is well under way and many of you will have no doubt already enjoyed your first outings.
 I’ve spoken with many gamekeepers…